carlshan/CalculatorApp/README.md

 Rather than defining the button one-by-one in the render function, let’s try to do this a little more programatically.

 First we will define an array that represents the rows and inputs that will be displayed in the calculator.
-Next, we’ll create a function to dynamically generate the buttons, and call this from within render.
+Next, we’ll create a function to dynamically generate the buttons, and call this from within `render()`.
 This new function,  `_renderInputButtons`, will iterate each row in the inputButtons array, and for each input in the row, create an InputButton and add it to the row.

 Let’s take a look at what we are adding to `App.js`:
 ```javascript